jayzes/projector/README.md

     git config --global projector.workingdir ~/Projects

-Run `projector update`.
+Run `projector checkout`.
 Projector will find all of the repos you have access to and prompt you to clone them under your working directory if they're not already cloned.
 By default, it will create a nested directory structure based on the repository owner, something like this:

     jayzes/
     jayzes/projector